National Council on Problem Gambling (United States)

 The National Council's mission is to lead state and national stakeholders in the development of comprehensive policy and programs for all those affected by problem gambling with the purpose of serving as the national advocate for programs and services to assist problem gamblers and their families.
 It is neither for nor against legalized gambling.

 The NCPG concentrates efforts on the national level, while the state affiliates work at the state and local level.
-NCPG's network of state affiliate, individual and corporate members includes leaders in prevention, education, treatment, enforcement, research, responsible gaming and recovery communities.
+NCPG's network of state affiliate, individual and corporate members includes leaders in prevention, education, treatment, enforcement, research, responsible gambling and recovery communities.

-Keith Whyte became the executive director of the NCPG in October 1998.
-He oversees NCPG operations, with a specific focus on legislative advocacy, media relations, research, and public policy.
+Keith Whyte served as executive director from October 1998 - January 2025.
+He managed NCPG operations, with a specific focus on legislative advocacy, media relations, research, and public policy.
 Previously, he served as Director of Research for The American Gaming Association.